Chase Payment Solutions

 - Agree.com.
 Agree.com is a lifesaver for freelancers and independent professionals who don’t have the time or expertise to create binding contracts.
 It’s also enabled with online payment processing and contact management capabilities.

-Do note that these integrations are subject to change at Chase’s discretion.
+Note: These integrations are subject to change at Chase’s discretion.

 - Support for chargebacks and dispute management on e-commerce platforms and in the real world